spardoel/Sign-language-recognition/Posts/2022-10-10_Sign_language_interpreter_blog_14.md

         )
 ```

-Next, I want to talk about the 'process_clip()' method.
+Next, I want to talk about the process_clip() method.
 This is where things start to get complicated.
-This method is called when clip frames have been processed and it is time for the classification model to guess the sign in the video.
+This method is called when enough clip frames have been processed and it is time for the classification model to guess the sign in the video.

 Here is a simplified version of the code.